This page contains the structure description of www.gm-storiapostale.it.

 The above list focuses on the so-called “Servizio Corrispondenze”, which is the Mail Service, and does not include the “Servizio Pacchi”, the Parcel Service.
 The above mentioned small parcel, in fact, was an object with limited dimensions and weight that could be treated by the “Servizio Corrispondenze”.

-For each object there is a list of all tariff variations between 1945 and 2001, with the most common additional services such as registration or express delivery and, if allowed, the reduced fares.
-For each listed tariff, if provided with an hyperlink, there is a specific sub-page showing examples of different postal objects franked with the specific tarif during the specific period.
+For each object there is a list of all postage rate variations between 1945 and 2001, with the most common additional services such as registration or express delivery and, if allowed, the reduced fares.
+For each listed rate, if provided with an hyperlink, there is a specific sub-page showing examples of different postal objects franked with that rate during the specific period.
 Express delivery and registration taxes are mentioned for most of the objects, whereas other services (cash on delivery, poste-restante, air mail, etc) are listed and linked only if my collection contains objects to show.

 This part of the site is dedicated to the different stamps issued in Italy between 1945 and 2001.